delvianv/delvianv/README.md

 ## About me

-**I specialise in building beautiful cross-platform desktop apps for Windows, macOS, and Linux using Python and Qt.
-Additionally, I have experience creating web and mobile apps for iOS and Android with Django, JavaScript, React, and React Native.**
+**I build beautiful cross-platform desktop apps for Windows, macOS, and Linux using Python and Qt.
+Additionally, I create web and mobile apps for iOS and Android with Django, React, and React Native.**

 _Over the past two decades, my career has blended software and hardware roles.
 Key achievements include building apps for a financial services company, programming electrical automation systems, and maintaining communication equipment for the South African Air Force._